ArefShojaei/Lite-PHP/README.md

 ```

 ### UseEnum
-> This hooks provides to get Enum by key
+> Provides to get Enum by key

 > Note: sometimes you dont' want to get error for getting value from the hook usage, First you should load target module configuration in current file or script !